bfix/bitbank-relay/deployment/README.md

 crypto-currencies assigned to it; these are the coins that will be accepted for an account.

+#### Define the cryptocurrencies

+**TL;DR**: To define the standard set of cryptocurrencies for bitbank-relay, run the `db_init.sql` script found in the `db/` folder and you are done.

+If you want to manually add cryptocurrencies, execute the following SQL command on your database:

 ```sql
 -- create list of supported coins
 insert into coin(symbol,label) values